asmuth/clip/README.md

   + report bugs or suggest new features
   + suggest or implement new options for existing charts or new chart types
+  + improve the documentation
+  + publish howtos, tutorials and videos
   + add a new default stylesheet (requires css knowledge)
   + add a new language binding (requires minimal c++ knowledge)
   + add a new query backend (requires c++ knowledge)